ShiuLab/Manuscript_Code/2020_Arabidopsis_seed_count/Readme.md

-# We use two methods to count arabidposis seeds, Faster R-CNN and ImageJ
+# We use two methods to count Arabidopsis seeds: Faster R-CNN and ImageJ

-# A. Arabidopsis seeds count using Tensorflow Faster-RCNN model
+# A. Count Arabidopsis seeds using Tensorflow Faster-RCNN model

 If you are interested in using Faster-RCNN to detect Arabidopsis seeds.
 Please see the following Github page: